ChouseinKec/triax-page/docs/block/components/block.md

 - Uses the `useBlockManager` hook to access block data and actions.
 - Retrieves the block instance and its definition from the registry.
 - If the block type is unknown, displays a warning.
-- Registers a delete action in the bottom panel when the block is selected.
+- Registers a delete action in the bottom LayoutPanel when the block is selected.
 - Renders all child blocks recursively by mapping over `block.contentIDs`.
 - Uses the definition's `render` function to render the block, passing the block instance and its children.
 - The component is memoized with `React.memo` for performance.